 - Create a plan and timeline for proposal submission

-- Negotiate publishing contracts to reflect the best possible terms and conditions, with respect to rights, royalties, options, copyrights, style, format, promotion, publicity, and advertising
+- Negotiate publishing contracts to reflect the best possible terms and conditions, with respect to an author’s advance, subsidiary and electronic rights, royalties, options, copyrights, style, format, promotion, publicity, and marketing

 - Sell sub-rights as applicable